Shaleengovil25/Newsgrid/README.md

 # Newsgrid
-A prototype display of responsive blog website.
+A prototype display of responsive blog cum article website.